US mortgage rates fall to 3-month low; 30-year at 4.63 pct.

 WASHINGTON (AP) — U.S. long-term mortgage rates fell this week to their lowest level in three months, an inducement to prospective homebuyers in a haltingly recovering market.

 Continued steep declines in the stock market pushed home borrowing rates lower, although they remain much higher than a year ago.
-Mortgage giant Freddie Mac says the average rate on the benchmark 30-year, fixed-rate mortgage dropped to 4.63 percent from to 4.75 percent last week.
+Mortgage giant Freddie Mac said Thursday the average rate on the benchmark 30-year, fixed-rate mortgage dropped to 4.63 percent from to 4.75 percent last week.
 The key rate stood at 3.93 percent a year ago.

 The rate on 15-year fixed-rate loans fell to 4.07 percent from 4.21 percent the previous week.